fangjess/CMPT135/week10.md

     }
     return pow;
 }
-Note the use of contracts t
 ```
 - Note the use of contracts to specify what the function ought to do.
-  - When a function is specified using a pre-condition and a post-condition, then we can say there is a contract between the function and the rest      of the program.
+  - When a function is specified using a *pre-condition* and a *post-condition*, then we can say there is a contract between the function and the
+    rest of the program.

-- Same algorithm implemented using *recursion*.
+- Same algorithm implemented using *recursion*:
 ```
 int power_recur(int a, int n) {
     // check pre-condition